ARTDTP

 About ARTDTP

 ARTDTP supports graduate students enrolled in the Laney Graduate School of Emory University who are conducting basic research on antimicrobials, mechanisms of antimicrobial resistance, and therapeutic discovery and development to combat infectious diseases.
 Students working in one or more of these areas with primary interests in biochemistry, immunology, microbiology, pharmacology or synthetic chemistry are encouraged to participate in ARTDTP.
 Currently, eligible students in their third and fourth years of PhD training are drawn from one of four programs of the Graduate Division of Biological and Biomedical Sciences (BCDB, IMP, MMG and MSP) or the Department of Chemistry graduate program.
-ARTDTP provides rich educational and research opportunities to its appointees, drawing on the diverse expertise of the ARTDTP training faculty as well as numerous research and clinical facilities at Emory and elsewhere .
-ARTDTP is currently supported by NIH funding though NIAID award T32 AI106699 (years 6-10, 2020 to 2025).
-A renewal application for the next period of NIH support for ARTDTP (2025-2030) is currently pending NIH review.
-Students interested in appointment to ARTDTP in 2025 or later years should contact Dr. Conn (ARTDTP Co-director) to discuss the status of our application and the potential timeline for the new award.
+ARTDTP provides rich educational and research opportunities to its appointees, drawing on the diverse expertise of the ARTDTP training faculty as well as numerous research and clinical facilities at Emory and elsewhere.
+ARTDTP is currently supported by NIH funding through NIAID award T32 AI106699 (until 2030).
+Students interested in appointment to ARTDTP are welcome to contact Drs.
+Conn and Goldberg (ARTDTP Co-directors) to discuss the application process.

-ARTDTP is co-directed by Drs.
-William M. Shafer and Graeme L. Conn, who also jointly serve as MPIs on the NIAID T32 award.
-From May 2025, Dr. Shafer will step down from these roles after more than a decade leading the program, with Dr. Joanna Goldberg assuming ARTDTP Co-directorship with Dr. Conn.
+ARTDTP is co-directed by Dr. Graeme L. Conn, who also jointly serves as MPI on the NIAID T32 award, and Dr. Joanna Goldberg.
 Please see below for more information and contact details for the ARTDTP co-directors.

 Graeme L. Conn, PhD